 - Becky Lynch (c) vs. Bianca Belair (SmackDown women’s championship)

 Lynch returned at SummerSlam and finessed her way into a title match against Belair before using some underhanded tactics to win in just over 20 seconds.
-Belair quickly established herself as top contender just after and is back to make things right.
-Lynch, for her part, is leaning into being the bad guy in all this.
+Belair won a 4-Way top contender match to earn herself another crack at the crown.

 - Charlotte Flair (c) vs. Alexa Bliss (Raw women’s championship)